lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 class Text(var text: String) : Node()
 ```

 Here we just have two primitives: `Box` and `Text`.
-In reality there would probably be more, and they would probably have more properties and methods etc., but again, we are keeping it simple.
+In reality, there would probably be more, and they would probably have more properties and methods, etc., but again, we are keeping it simple.
 In the existing Android toolkit, this would correspond to [`View`](https://developer.android.com/reference/android/view/View) and all of its subclasses, and on the web this would correspond to any [`Element`](https://developer.mozilla.org/en-US/docs/Web/API/Element).

-Now we need a way to take a tree of Nodes, and render them to pixels on the screen.
+Now we need a way to take a tree of Nodes and render them to pixels on the screen.
 How this is done isn't important, so let's just assume we have a function of the following shape:

 ```kotlin
 fun renderNodeToScreen(node: Node) { /* ... */ }